 Concentrate on this rather than on removing animal products.
 This way you don’t feel so “deprived”.
 You will also probably find new foods that you like.
 Add an extra serving of vegetables to that steak meal.

-BBC Good Food recomends:
+BBC Good Food recommends:

 “If you’re aiming to pack more portions into your day, it’s worth starting as you mean to go on.
 Dried and fresh fruit can be added to porridge bowls or cereals, or you can include grilled tomatoes, mushrooms or beans in savoury breakfasts.”